 Fight Like a Real Viking in Assassin’s Creed Valhalla

 Assassin’s Creed is a series that is not only known for it’s innovation, but also it’s unique approach to gameplay.
 It’s a game that takes historical nuggets of our world and recontextualizes/reimagines it in a far more engaging manner as an immersive action role-playing saga.
-Ubisoft’s Assassin’s Creed Valhalla aims to do the same in this new installment as it reimagines the history of Nordic vikings.
+Ubisoft’s Assassin’s Creed Valhalla aims to do the same in this new installment.
+It reimagines the history of Nordic vikings.

 For starters, more weapon variety and manipulation will allow players of varying skills to innovate.
 Imagine that Eivor is being surrounded in an enemy camp.
 What are the options on the table?
 If the player as progressed far down the skill tree and invested in Bear powers, Eivor may be able to completely obliterate this wave with powerful special moves leaning toward strength.
 The same can be said for the other two powers as well.
 Investing in the other paths gives even more variety and choice not to mention splitting up interest between the paths.
 Outside of skill tree investment, players have access to an abundant supply of gear in Valhalla.
 Equipping Eivor with the proper gear to handle a situation also comes into account given the aforementioned scenario.
 All of these factors, weapons and weapon styles being utilized, skill tree investments and skill tree optimization as well as general skill at using mechanics such as stealth, parrying and dodging will all play a part in how difficult a fight may be for a player.

 Assassin’s Creed Valhalla is gearing up to be an extremely fun and unique experience.
-Many older mechanics such as the Eagle Vision mechanic and the inclusion of an animal companion will also be returning to Valhalla so the game provides the opportunity for veterans to mix the old with the new.
+Many older mechanics such as the Eagle Vision mechanic and the inclusion of an animal companion will also be returning to Valhalla.
+This ensure that the game provides the opportunity for veterans to mix the old with the new.
 Come November 17th 2020, will you take up the challenge of fighting as Eivor?